Push Content

 Handling conflicts

 Conflicts occur when the remote content was updated after your last pull.
 The push command detects this by comparing updatedAt timestamps.
+In multi‑remote mode the comparison uses the selected remote's metadata map rather than blindly trusting the local frontmatter timestamp.
 When a conflict is detected the CLI shows the conflicting file in the Conflict section of the status output and recommends pulling to merge remote changes before pushing.
 You have three options:

 1. Pull and merge – Run npx leadcms pull to fetch the latest version, merge any conflicting changes in your local file and then push again.